agis/multi_io/README.md

 > str = StringIO.new
 > io = MultiIO.new(str, $stdout, File.new("foo", "w"))
 >
-> # write a message to all underlying IO objects (stdout is printed immediattely
+> # write a message to all underlying IO objects (stdout is printed immediately
 > # since it's attached to the terminal)
 > io.puts "bar"
 hi